 PIRSA’s Biosecurity SA officers at quarantine stations at Yamba, Oodla Wirra, Pinnaroo and Ceduna also check for oysters while inspecting vehicles for fruit, vegetables, plants and plant related products as part of our regular efforts against fruit fly and other pests and diseases.

-Report unexplained oyster mortality of greater than 10% at grading, and particularly during warmer months with sea temperatures above 17 degrees, to PIRSA.
+Oyster farmers are required to report unexplained oyster mortality of greater than 10% at grading, and particularly during warmer months with water temperatures above 17 degrees, to PIRSA.

 Take the following steps to report the disease:

 - Collect at least 40 live oysters from the mortality site.

 - Collect another 40 samples from another batch where there are no unusual mortalities occurring, if possible.